canonical/is-charms-contributing-guide/CONTRIBUTING.md

 that they work for our users as intended.
 If we ship charms and tools that don't meet this high standard, the impact could be widespread.

-This standards covers when to write integration/ end-to-end (e2e) tests and also provides guidance on what should be covered by them.
+This standard covers when to write integration/ end-to-end (e2e) tests and also provides guidance on what should be covered by them.
 A tool is a project the team works on which isn't a charm, such as a GitHub action.